OnboardingETHCR/Testing-Onboarding/modulo3/modulo3-cheatsheet.md

 - Writing to storage in loops.
 - Reentrancy without proper protection.

-> 🧠 Optimizing gas is important for cost and scalability — especially in dApps used by many.
+> 🧠 Optimizing gas is important for cost and scalability, especially in dApps used by many.

 ---